KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 _Uses the Radix clustering algorithm and bins by the most significant term_

-Syntax: `.nlp.cluster.fastRadix[docs;n]`
+Syntax: `.nlp.cluster.fastRadix[docs;k]`

 Where

--   `docs` is a list of documents or document keywords (table or a list of dictionaries)
+-   `docs` is a table or list of dictionaries containing the documents keywords and their associated significance
--   `n` is the number of clusters (long), though fewer may be returned.
+-   `k` is the number of clusters (long), though fewer may be returned.
 This must be fairly high to cover a substantial amount of the corpus, as clusters are small

 returns a list of longs, the documents’ indexes, grouped into clusters.